Guide, Updated 15 May 2026

 Can I pass the UK driving test with severe anxiety in 2026?

 Yes, but the path is different from candidates with everyday nerves.
-The PassRates.uk clinical-anxiety subgroup passes at 35 percent untreated, 46 percent with full-course CBT, 49 percent with CBT plus beta-blocker, and 53 percent with the full toolkit including DVSA accessibility accommodations.
-The lift from untreated to fully-treated is 18 percentage points, which is one of the largest single-intervention effects in the DVSA dataset.
+On indicative non-DVSA estimates, the clinical-anxiety subgroup passes well below average when untreated and improves steadily with full-course CBT, then CBT plus a beta-blocker, then the full toolkit including DVSA accessibility accommodations, ending a little above the UK national average.
+These figures are drawn from external clinical and survey evidence rather than DVSA statistics, which do not break pass rates down by anxiety status.
 The treatment path takes 12 to 26 weeks and includes GP consultation, CBT, possible medication, graded exposure with your instructor, and DVSA accommodations.
-See /research/retake-patterns for the cohort analysis.
+See /research/retake-patterns for the methodology.

 How is clinical anxiety different from normal driving test nerves?

 Normal driving test nerves are an acute response to a high-stakes event; symptoms (elevated heart rate, sweaty palms, distracting thoughts) settle within 5 to 10 minutes of the test starting and respond to in-the-moment techniques like breathing exercises and warm-up drives.
 Clinical anxiety is a persistent disorder-level pattern that predates the test, exists independently of it, and is unresponsive to short-form techniques.
 Symptoms include panic attacks, sleep disruption, avoidance behaviours, derealisation.
 The treatment is clinical (CBT, possible medication) rather than purely behavioural.
-Roughly 40 percent of UK candidates experience normal nerves; roughly 6 percent experience clinical anxiety.
+On broad estimates, a large share of UK candidates experience normal nerves while a small minority, around 1 in 17, experience clinical anxiety; these prevalence figures are indicative rather than DVSA data.

 What DVSA accommodations are available for UK driving test candidates with anxiety?